Gravitational waves from cosmic strings for pedestrians: Total spectrum

 For $f_{\rm rr}^{\rm max}\ll f \ll n_{\rm max} f_{\rm rr}^{\rm max}$, we can furthermore expand the $\zeta$ function, which results in

 Note that this overestimates the amplitude of the power law by a factor of $\sim 3$ since, at $f_{\rm rr}^{\rm max}$, the spectrum already deviates from the low-frequency power law.

 A benchmark scenario exhibiting the described features is depicted in Fig.~\ref{fig:RR_Total_2}, in which we compare our analytical and numerical results.
 Our formulae can reproduce the shape of the numerical spectrum well, but slightly overestimate the amplitude, as was already the case for the fundamental spectrum.
 Additionally, we also see that the low-frequency and high-frequency power laws describe the spectrum adequately.
-For the latter power law, we included the mentioned correction factor of $3$.
-The result of Ref.~\cite{Blanco-Pillado:2024aca} cannot be applied in this range of parameter space as it is based on the expression for the fundamental spectrum in Ref.~\cite{Sousa_2020}, which becomes negative in this case.
+For the latter power law, we included the mentioned correction factor of $3$. {Observe that the numerical spectrum exhibits an oscillatory feature, which is most clearly visible in the spectral index $n_t$.
+This is of completely analogous origin as the oscillatory feature of low-scale strings discussed in \cite{Schmitz_2024}.
+While our analytical expression correctly reproduces the overall power-law behaviour, it cannot resolve this feature, as is evident from the oscillations in $\delta_\Omega$.} The result of Ref.~\cite{Blanco-Pillado:2024aca} cannot be applied in this range of parameter space as it is based on the expression for the fundamental spectrum in Ref.~\cite{Sousa_2020}, which becomes negative in this case.

 \textbf{UHF regime:} For the UHF regime, we can again directly draw conclusions from the results we obtained for the fundamental mode.
 We simply need to adapt the initial time $t_{\rm ini}$ as described around \eqref{eq:a_min2}.
 We have to be careful, though, when calculating the prefactor for the high-frequency power law.
 From the $f^{-2}$ dependence of \eqref{eq:RR_UHF}, one might expect that the different harmonics decay like $k^{-q-2}$.
 In reality, they decrease like $k^{-q-1}$ since one factor $f^{-1}$ derives from the lower integration boundary, which is independent of $k$.
 Keeping this in mind and applying \eqref{eq:General_Features}, one finds that the $f^{-1}$ high-frequency power law transitions at a frequency \eqref{eq:UHF_start_frequency} to an UHF power law of the form